 The ASTM E2026 guidelines specify four "levels" of review, designated as Level 0 through 3.
 Level 0 is a desktop review, where the reviewer may not even visit the site, while Level 3 is extremely in-depth.
 Requirements for the scope of work and qualifications of reviewer are provided within the document and are further outlined at www.cccengr.com/Seismic_Report .
 The guidelines also require two major items to be addressed; loss estimation and building stability.
 In current practice, many Probable Maximum Loss reports are not compliant with the ASTM Standards as they provide loss estimation values, but do not address building stability (i.e. collapse potential).

 A second ASTM document, ASTM E2557 “Standard Practice for Probable Maximum Loss (PML) Evaluations for Earthquake Due-Diligence Assessments” was provided as a companion document to ASTM E2026 in order to further describe the reporting requirements for PML reports, particularly for CMBS type projects.

-The latest Standard updates, ASTM E2026-16a and E2557-16a have recently been approved.
+The latest Standard updates, ASTM E2026-16a and E2557-16a in effect.
 The updates to the Guidelines were targeted to tightening the standards to require low end providers to produce higher quality reviews.
 Significant changes in the updated Standards are (1) minimum requirements for field assessors, (2) better definition on level of effort to determine building stability (i.e. collapse), and (3) better reporting requirements so that clients can easily determine the level of review performed and the qualifications of those providing the review.
 Cascade Crest Consulting Engineers is proud to have proposed these changes within the ASTM committee.
 These changes do not have any significant affect on those firms that provide quality services.